The case for stories to document a child’s learning journey

 Dr. Annie White

 Learning stories are the primary form of assessment in early childhood education in New Zealand and Australia.
-And now there is growing interest in learning stories for authentic assessment in North America.
-The US held its first National Learning Stories conference in May, 2019 and learning stories are an increasingly popular topic at ECE conferences, webinars and PD workshops.
+And now there is growing interest in Learning Stories for authentic assessment in North America.

 Current US Assessment Approach – Concerns